Walmart Inc. (NYSE:WMT) Shares Sold by Duncker Streett & Co. Inc.

 Duncker Streett & Co.
-Inc. lowered its stake in Walmart Inc. (NYSE:WMT – Free Report) by 1.7% in the 1st quarter, according to its most recent filing with the SEC.
-The fund owned 15,236 shares of the retailer’s stock after selling 264 shares during the period.
+Inc. trimmed its position in shares of Walmart Inc. (NYSE:WMT – Free Report) by 1.7% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 15,236 shares of the retailer’s stock after selling 264 shares during the period.
 Duncker Streett & Co.
-Inc.’s holdings in Walmart were worth $2,246,000 as of its most recent SEC filing.
+Inc.’s holdings in Walmart were worth $2,246,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently modified their holdings of the stock.
-Davidson Trust Co. bought a new stake in shares of Walmart in the 1st quarter worth about $234,000.
-Creative Capital Management Investments LLC boosted its holdings in shares of Walmart by 40.1% in the 1st quarter.
-Creative Capital Management Investments LLC now owns 1,149 shares of the retailer’s stock valued at $169,000 after buying an additional 329 shares during the period.
-TriaGen Wealth Management LLC acquired a new position in shares of Walmart in the 1st quarter valued at about $210,000.
-Investment Advisory Services Inc. TX ADV boosted its holdings in shares of Walmart by 0.7% in the 1st quarter.
-Investment Advisory Services Inc. TX ADV now owns 36,862 shares of the retailer’s stock valued at $5,435,000 after buying an additional 253 shares during the period.
-Finally, NovaPoint Capital LLC boosted its holdings in shares of Walmart by 3.3% in the 1st quarter.
-NovaPoint Capital LLC now owns 27,160 shares of the retailer’s stock valued at $4,005,000 after buying an additional 855 shares during the period.
-Institutional investors own 31.95% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently bought and sold shares of WMT.
+Wiley BROS.
+Aintree Capital LLC lifted its stake in shares of Walmart by 0.8% in the 1st quarter.
+Wiley BROS.
+Aintree Capital LLC now owns 11,803 shares of the retailer’s stock worth $1,740,000 after acquiring an additional 94 shares during the period.
+BOS Asset Management LLC bought a new stake in shares of Walmart in the 4th quarter worth approximately $503,000.
+Fiduciary Alliance LLC bought a new stake in shares of Walmart in the 4th quarter worth approximately $443,000.
+Spotlight Asset Group Inc. bought a new stake in shares of Walmart in the 3rd quarter worth approximately $536,000.
+Finally, Merit Financial Group LLC raised its holdings in shares of Walmart by 77.9% in the 4th quarter.
+Merit Financial Group LLC now owns 20,181 shares of the retailer’s stock worth $2,862,000 after purchasing an additional 8,840 shares in the last quarter.
+31.95% of the stock is owned by institutional investors and hedge funds.

-Walmart (NYSE:WMT – Free Report) last posted its earnings results on Thursday, May 18th.
-The retailer reported $1.47 EPS for the quarter, topping the consensus estimate of $1.32 by $0.15.
-The company had revenue of $152.30 billion during the quarter, compared to the consensus estimate of $147.91 billion.
+Walmart (NYSE:WMT – Free Report) last released its earnings results on Thursday, May 18th.
+The retailer reported $1.47 EPS for the quarter, beating the consensus estimate of $1.32 by $0.15.
+The firm had revenue of $152.30 billion during the quarter, compared to analysts’ expectations of $147.91 billion.
 Walmart had a net margin of 1.82% and a return on equity of 21.30%.
-The company’s revenue for the quarter was up 7.6% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.30 earnings per share.
-On average, research analysts forecast that Walmart Inc. will post 6.21 earnings per share for the current year.
+The business’s quarterly revenue was up 7.6% compared to the same quarter last year.
+During the same period in the prior year, the company earned $1.30 EPS.
+On average, analysts forecast that Walmart Inc. will post 6.21 EPS for the current year.

 Walmart Inc engages in the operation of retail, wholesale, and other units worldwide.
 The company operates through three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, and discount stores under Walmart and Walmart Neighborhood Market brands; membership-only warehouse clubs; ecommerce websites, such as walmart.com, walmart.com.mx, walmart.ca, flipkart.com, and samsclub.com; and mobile commerce applications.